preejackie/GSoC-2019-LLVM/index.md

 ORC triggers the compilation of symbols (data, function) when it is looked up via `ExecutionSession::lookup`.
 It also manages concurrent compilation for you: multiple compilers can run at once, and multiple concurrent lookups can be made for symbols.

 It also supports lazy compilation - that is you compile when you need it.
 It is an important feature  to have in Just in time Compilation Engine.
 It helps the Apps to start faster without paying ahead of time compilation cost, but as you imagine you can’t run your program until it is converted into binary, there is a cost to compilation during the execution of App.
-Oh, by knowing about ORC we eventually jump into my project.
-Great, right?

 At first, I knew nothing about ORC.
 I have to understand them to work in them.
 This was tough because I didn’t have any experience with JIT or Linkers before.
 There is no detailed doc at that time, so I choose to read the entire project & add `llvm::errs` to understand what is really going under the hood.
 It was tricky at first, but eventually, I understand the Orc’s spell.
 It was rewarding, really!!

 The primary aim is to develop a proof-of-concept of speculative compilation to understand how it works, whether we can improve & solidify in future llvm release for all to use.
+Now that we know about ORC we can jump into my project, Are you ready?

 ## Speculative Compilation:
-This is a project I spend my summer on!.
+This is a project I spend my summer on!
 The main aim of this project is to hide compilation time which is mingled with the App execution time.
 Okay, but how to do that?
     Orc supports concurrent compilation - the key idea here is to use this feature to lookup symbols early before they even get executed.
-By using the additional core’s you can reduce your total execution time :) But randomly speculating should hurt your performance, but making good choices during speculation should improve your performance.
+By using the additional core’s you can reduce your total execution time :) But how do we choose what to compile early?
 That’s the key ingredient of this entire work, speculating intelligently, that is knowing which function will likely be called next.

-### Contributions
+### High Level Design
 ORC supports orthogonal feature set, so you can mix and match to build your custom JIT stack and play around it.
 But Speculative Compilation is non-orthogonal, it is bounded with Lazy compilation.
 ORC has layer concept which processes your program representation and emits the result to the layer below - examples of a layer in the trunk are LLVM IR transformation layer, Compiler layer, Object Layer

 Compilation flow: